 Office of Citizens with Developmental Disabilities (OCDD) oversees public and private residential services and other services for people with developmental disabilities.

 Now all 3 systems operate under one roof, which makes it easier for clients to access 1, 2 or all 3 systems.
-CLHSD provides all of these services either directly, by doing it ourselves, or indirectly, by contracting with community partners/agencies/organizations, in all 8 of the parishes (Avoyelles, Catahoula, Concordia, Grant, LaSalle, Rapides, Vernon, and Winn) comprising the “Human Services District”.
-The best thing about the District is that it still provides services to individuals, whether they have money/insurance or not.
+CLHSD provides all of these services either directly or indirectly, by contracting with community partners/agencies/organizations, in all 8 of the parishes (Avoyelles, Catahoula, Concordia, Grant, LaSalle, Rapides, Vernon, and Winn) comprising the “Human Services District”.
+The District provides services to individuals, whether they have money/insurance or not.
 If you or a family member, friend or neighbor need help dealing with a mental illness such as depression or attention deficit disorder, or an alcohol or drug addiction, or a learning disability, please click on the Services tab at the top of the screen to learn more about our services.
 You may also get in touch with us by clicking on any one of the “Contact Us” buttons or the “Get Help Now” button.